anic17/terminal-ads/README.md

 # terminal-ads
-The worst idea ever: banner ads in your terminal
+One of the worst ideas ever: intrusive banner ads in your terminal.

 ## About
 Ever felt like your terminal was too clean?
 No popups, no flashing banners, no annoying interruptions like the current state of the Web in 2025?
 Time to fix that.